t1rate01/snakegametutorial/README.md

 Current state:
 Run npm install in snake directory, run npx expo app and connect to your phone.
 Enter username, press enter on phones keyboard.
 Select difficulty and play, the game starts paused.
-Play the game until failure, or
+Play the game until failure and press menu to go back and see high score saved locally.

+Game movement is swipe directions.